LafeLabs/thing/pisetup.md

 - HDMI cable
 - keyboard
 - mouse
-- HDMI display like a TV or small screen
+- HDMI display like a TV or computer screen
 - soldering iron

-## Feedstock
+## Consumables[robot server, but no robot manipulator]

 - Pi 3 B+ or 4
 - 16 gigabyte SD card
 - USB A to USB Micro for 3 or USB C for 4
 - wall wort to USB A with over 2 amps or USB battery with 12 V connection
+- barrel connector for 12 V input
 - battery with barrel connector to drive robot or 12V wall plug which converts barrel gender, charger for battery, wall and/or solar
 - cardboard and duct tape
 - push buttons